 Read more: What to do if your flight is delayed?

 Submit your claim for flight delay compensation now.

 Be ready, that your flight may also get cancelled.

-In short - in event of this as well you can get both a new flight (if necessary), which can be another flight operated by your airline or you may be offered to fly with another airline at no extra cost to you, and you can also claim for compensation.
-That’s if in the end you reach your final destination 2 or in some cases 4 or more hours later than initially planned.
+In short - in an event of flight cancellation you can get both a new flight and you can also claim for compensation.
+That’s if in the end you reach your final destination 2 or more hours later than initially planned.
+The new flight can be another flight operated by your airline, or you may be offered to fly with another airline at no extra cost to you.

 You may also opt for a full refund instead of a new flight.

 To learn more about the topic, read the regulation we're referring to, here.
 But be prepared that the EU Flight Compensation Regulation 261/2004 (EC 261) is a long read.
 Click here to see our summary of the same European flight compensation law.
 See our summary of the Regulation UK261 here.